Time Series

 str

-pystatistics.timeseries.decompose(x, period, *, type='additive')[source]
+pystatistics.timeseries.decompose(x, period, *, kind='additive')[source]

 Classical time series decomposition.